matyb/java-koans/README.md

 Developing a Koan:
 ==================
 1. Follow any of the existing koans as an example to create a new class w/ koan methods (indicated by the @Koan annotation)
-2. Define the order and metadata associated with each koan in the PathToEnlightment.xml
+2. Define the order and metadata associated with each koan in the PathToEnlightenment.xml
 3. If necessary - use dynamic content in your lesson, examples are located in XmlVariableInjector class (and Test) and the AboutKoans.java file